hecrp/Twitch-Battle-Royale-Bot/README.md

 - `!challenge {user}`: (Only enabled under special conditions) The current challenger can fight any other alive user with this command.

 ## Creating Custom Game Sets
 To enhance your Battle Royale game experience, you can create custom sets of weapons and events.
-This section will guide you on how to structure your JSON files to integrate new content into the game.
+This section will guide you on how to structure your JSON files and how to integrate your custom content into the game.

 **Creating balanced custom sets** is essential for a fair and engaging gameplay experience.
-Weapons and events are randomly selected and applied during the game, much like drawing cards from a shuffled deck.
+Weapons, events and questions are randomly selected and applied during the game, much like drawing cards from a shuffled deck.
 Ensure your custom sets are balanced to maintain the excitement and fairness of each match.

-*Note that the minimum number of weapons and events should be proportional to the number of participants per game.
+*Note that the minimum number of assets should be proportional to the number of participants per game.
 Larger games require more diverse sets to ensure a balanced and dynamic experience.*

 ### Custom Weapons
 Create a JSON file for your weapons.
 Each weapon should have a `name` and `damage`.
 Here’s a sample structure for `weapons.json`: